WILLATRONIX/AxiomDocumentation/src/tools/painting/scriptbrush2.md

 ### blocks

-The blocks object (or table) allows for searching for Blockstate IDs.
+The blocks object (or table) allows searching for Blockstate IDs.
 Blockstate IDs are numerical values used to represent a block state.
 You shouldn't use these values directly as it can get confusing.

 Blockstate IDs are not the same as Block IDs.